 CPD attendee - Bringing Art to life in the French classroom

-Claudia Marsh is Head of Modern Foreign Languages at Cardinal Newman Catholic School.
-She studied German at university and subsequently took her PGCE in German with French.
-It is her...View full biog >
+Claudia Marsh is Head of Modern Languages at Cardinal Newman Catholic School in Brighton and Hove.
+She studied German at university and subsequently took her PGCE in German with French....View full biog >

 Dr Peter Stark’s passion for conducting, inspirational leadership and dedication to teaching define his career.
 An infectious spirit of adventure and the belief that music exists in everyone are at the heart of Peter’s lifelong love of classical music and musicianship.
 As evidenced by awards and accolades of excellence, Peter’s vision of music for all inspires his work as mentor and professional, for example as Series Mentor to the BBC TV series Maestro, and as Rehearsal Director to the European Union Youth Orchestra.
 Peter remains dedicated to the advancement of sharing his vision.
 In addition to his professorship at the Royal College of Music, he was Coach and Conductor-in Residence to the National Youth Orchestra of Great Britain for 25 years.

 Image credit: Chris Christodolou

 Asha is the Head of Performing Arts and Head of Music at Davenant Foundation School, a 11-19 comprehensive school of 1200 students, in Loughton, Essex.
 She is a violinist and pianist...View full biog >